Neck sprains may cause:

 - Prescription pain relievers

-- Cervical traction—a special technique to stretch the neck and reduce muscle spasm
+- Cervical traction—a special method to stretch the neck and reduce muscle spasm

 - Physical therapy—restores flexibility, range of motion , and strength in your neck